 Disclaimer Part 2: I am not a medical professional, and anything that I say about treatments for reflux is merely helpful tips based on what worked (or didn’t) for us.

-I have alluded to my youngest son Owen’s feeding difficulties, and I decided to write out our story.
+I have alluded to my youngest son Owen’s feeding difficulties, and I decided to write out our story about silent reflux in an infant.
 When he was going through the worst of it, I did lots of google searching.
 There are a lot of sites out there with medical information about reflux, but not a whole lot of practical support in living with it!
 Plus, people seemed to mostly post about their babies when they were doing terrible – I wanted to hear the end of the story!
 Did it ever get better?
 Did their kids start eating?

 Owen does not fit the profile of most reflux babies, and so it took us a long time to figure out what was going on.
 Most babies with reflux are spitters and screamers.
 Owen never has spit up very much, and he’s always been a pretty happy guy.

 When he was about 6 weeks old, I knew that something was not right.
 My older two boys had been bad nursers in the beginning, but by 6 weeks were good eaters with big appetites.
 Owen never got into a good nursing pattern.
 Sometimes he did well, but at other feedings he would begin nursing, and then pull away, arch his back, and cry.
 The only thing that would make him happy was to stop feeding him and put him down.
 After nursing two boys who were aggressive eaters, I knew that this didn’t seem right.
 We kept weighing him at the hospital’s scale, and he kept gaining weight at the rate he was supposed to.
 He didn’t hit any growth spurts like the other two did, but he kept gaining along…